Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 # CoderAcademy Friday Selector

-An app that takes in recommendations, grows a .csv database and creates a randomly generated venue for activities after class on friday.

-An advanced version of the app will create an algorithm and every instance of the "places" class will be assignemt a different probablily to appear based on its rating.

 ## Software Development Plan

 * The initial menu items will be based off the *Contacts Terminal challenge*.
 The creation of a basic user interface will be the first step, with a working exit functionality to make it easier to test / work on the project in the terminal.